alloystorm/dvvr/pages/preparecontent.md

 The recommendation is to keep motion sets in seperate folders, and make sure there is only one WAV audio file in the folder.

-If there are more than one audio file found in the folder, DVVR will assume that the VMD motion files that has the same filename is paired with the audio.
+If there are more than one audio file found in the folder, DanceXR will assume that the VMD motion files that has the same filename is paired with the audio.
 So you can have one big folder with all your motion & audio files in it but it not a recommended layout from maintenance point of view.

 ## Zip archives
-From 0.9 release DVVR supports loading content directly from a ZIP package.
+From 0.9 release DanceXR supports loading content directly from a ZIP package.

 * For a character model, you can zip all the files related to the model within a single zip package, this includes mesh data, textures and other files that are related.
 * For a motion data, you can include the audio file, multiple VMD motion tracks with in the same zip package.